How to invest in IBEX 35 index funds in 2023

 The different ways to invest in the IBEX

 As we mentioned above, there are numerous ways to put your money into the IBEX 35.
-ETFs and CFDs are the simplest options for beginners, but there are alternatives.
+ETFs and individual stocks are the simplest options for beginners, but there are alternatives.
 Here’s a brief overview of each option and who it’s best suited for.

 IBEX 35 ETFs